-The Serial Peripheral Interface (SPI) on the MC68HC16 is configured for Master Mode (MSTR = 1), the Clock Polarity Bit (CPOL) = 1, and the Clock Phase Bit (CPHA) = 0.
-The SPI is configured by writing to the SPI Control Register (SPCR)-see the 68HC16 User Manual.
+The Serial Peripheral Interface (SPI) on the MC68HC16 is configured for Master Mode (MSTR = 1), Clock Polarity Bit (CPOL) = 1 and the Clock Phase Bit (CPHA) = 0.
+The SPI is configured by writing to the SPI Control Register (SPCR)-see 68HC16 User Manual.
 The serial transfer will take place as a 16-bit operation when the SIZE bit in the SPCR register is set to SIZE = 1.
-To implement the Power-Down mode with an 8-bit transfer, set SIZE = 0.
-A connection diagram is shown in Figure 21.
+To implement the power-down mode with an 8-bit transfer set SIZE = 0.
+A connection diagram is shown in Figure 27.

-Figure 21.
+ADDITIONAL PINS OMITTED FOR CLARITY Figure 27.
 Interfacing to the MC68HC16